shubhxg/web-dev-journey/JavaScript/readme.md

 - CONSTANTS use all uppercases
 - Use Descriptive names for variable names

-## Different Datatypes in JS
+## DataTypes
-- Number - Numbers such as integers and float values (example: 69.420)
+- JS can work with String, Numbers, Boolean, null, undefined, symbols.
+These are called **Primitive Data Types**.
-- String - Piece of text or group of characters (example: "helloworld!")
+- JS also consists of complex datatypes such as arrays, objects, queues etc. but those are not primitive data types.
-- Boolean - True or False
+- Numbers can be of types floats and integers both signed and unsigned.
-- Undefined - A variable that is not defined at the time of declaration has an undefined datatype and value as well
+- To check datatype of any data, you can use `typeof` operator.
-- Null - Empty value
+    - `for ex: const age = 10; console.log(typeof age);`
-- BigInt - Large integers
+- If you output the `typeof` of null it will show **object** which is totally wrong and should be ignored.
+Null is a null type of datatype and not object.

 ## Dynamic Typing in JS
 In JS you do not need to define the type of a variable instead JS automatically determines the value of the variable.